pallets/flask/docs/tutorial/dbinit.rst

 know yet to which application it becomes as there could be more than one!

 The ``with app.app_context()`` statement establishes the application context for us.
-In the body of the with statement the :flask:`~flask.g` object will be associated with ``app``.
+In the body of the with statement the :data:`~flask.g` object will be associated with ``app``.
 At the end of the with statement the association is released and all teardown functions are executed.
 This means that our database connection is disconnected after the commit.